MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Set-IRMConfiguration.md

 ### -JournalReportDecryptionEnabled
 The JournalReportDecryptionEnabled parameter specifies whether to enable journal report decryption.
 Valid values are:

 - $true: Journal report encryption is enabled.
 A decrypted copy of the IRM-protected message is attached to the journal report.
 This is the default value.
 Note that journal report decryption requires additional configuration on AD RMS servers.
-For more information, see Journal report decryption.
+For more information, see Journal report decryption (https://technet.microsoft.com/library/dd876936.aspx).

 - $false: Journal report decryption is disabled.